 Tell Me About Yourself Answer

-The personal statement is a crucial part of university applications, so catch the eye of the admission committee by adequately structuring your answer and supporting it with relevant examples.
+The personal statement is a crucial part of university applications, so catches the eye of the admission committee by adequately structuring your answer and supporting it with relevant examples.

 - Educational background along with positions held, and awards or commendations received in your previous school or college.